 HOME | LAWS | ORGANIZATIONS | CASES | LEGISLATION

-House Bill 1384 states that the "liberty of parents to direct the upbringing, education, health care and mental health of their children is a fundamental right."
+The foundation of House Bill 1384 is this: the "liberty of parents to direct the upbringing, education, health care and mental health of their children is a fundamental right."

-House Bill 1384 would prohibit the state from infringing upon parents' rights unless the state could demonstrate that there is a compelling governmental interest as applied to the child.
-This interest must be of the highest order; it must be narrowly tailored, and cannot be served by less restrictive means.
+If passed, House Bill 1384 would prohibit the state from infringing upon parents' rights unless the state could demonstrate that there is a compelling governmental interest as applied to the child.
+In order to override the parents’ right the governmental interest must be of the highest order.
+In addition, the restriction of the parental right must be narrowly tailored and the state interest could not be met by some less restrictive means.

-This standard ensures that Oklahoma law recognizes that parental rights are fundamental.
-The language used in House Bill 1384 follows a number of U.S. Supreme Court cases and is modeled after a statute in Arizona.
+The whole purpose in this standard is to ensure that Oklahoma law recognizes that parental rights are fundamental.
+The language used in House Bill 1384 follows a number of U.S. Supreme Court cases and is closely modeled after a statute in Arizona.

-Besides codifying the fact that parents have the right to direct their child's education, House Bill 1384 also protects the following:
+Besides further acknowledging the fact that parents have the right to direct their child's education, House Bill 1384 also protects the following:

 - The right to direct the upbringing of your minor child.